Bolivia: Pedro Flores, Dry Fermented Washed

 -

 To ensure only the very ripest coffee cherries are picked, it's not uncommon for producers in the Sol De La Mañana program to do 7 or 8 harvesting passes across their plants, many more than producers in other parts of the world do.
-This is very labour intensive and yields smaller amounts each pass, but ensures great quality.
-The downside is that for each delivery of cherries from the Sol De La Mañana producers in Bolinda, the lots are often too tiny to process separately and so instead, deliveries from all the producers are combined and processed together.
+This is very labour intensive and yields smaller amounts each pass but ensures great quality.
+The downside is that for each delivery of cherries from the Sol De La Mañana producers in Bolinda, the lots are often too tiny to process separately and so it’s common for coffee from these smallholders to end up as blended lots which means we can’t always trace the coffee back to individual farms.
+Thanks to improved traceability and deeper collaboration with the Sol de la Mañana program, we’re now seeing more availability of single producer lots like this one from Pedro.
+Roland was particularly excited about this new development for our 2025 harvest Bolivian coffees and said, "It’s a significant step forward - not just for transparency, but for recognising the skill and dedication of individual farmers whose work could otherwise go unnamed".

 -